gvwilson/btt/src/peereval/index.md

   </tr>
 </table>

-<p>What do you see as your team&rsquo;s biggest challenge in the next six months?
+What do you see as your team's biggest challenge in the next six months?
-How are you preparing for it?</p>
+How are you preparing for it?

 <table class="centered" width="90%">
   <tr>
     <th width="50%">Response</th>